About

 • 2023

-• Diana Mammana and Margareta von Oswald, eds.
+• Mammana, Diana and von Oswald, Margareta, eds.
 The Resonant Museum: Berlin Conversations on Mental Health.
 Cologne: Verlag der Buchhandlung Walther und Franz König.
 Contributor.

 • —.
 Process + Place: Headlands at 40.
 Sausalito, CA: Headlands Center for the Arts.
 Contributor.